 Safety Data Sheets (SDS) and Technical Data Sheets (TDS) for PAO and mPAO products are available from Chevron Phillips Chemical Company to provide customers with the physical and chemical properties of our products.
 Such information should be requested and studied prior to working with these products.
-TDS' can be obtained from Chevron Phillips Chemical Company at www.synfluid.com and specific product questions can be sent to synfluid@cpchem.com.
-The most current SDS' can be obtained from Chevron Phillips Chemical Company at www.cpchem.com or by calling (800) 852-5530.
-Specific questions about SDS' can be sent to mssssg-geographe-m.com.
+SDS and TDS can be obtained from Chevron Phillips Chemical Company at www.synfluid.com and specific product questions can be sent to synfluid@cpchem.com.
+SDS can also be obtained from Chevron Phillips Chemical Company by calling (800) 852-5530.
+Specific questions about SDS can be sent to sds@cpchem.com.